WattageGuy/IoT-Intercom/README.md

         while not wlan.isconnected():
             pass
 ```
-When all the above is successfully executed and the WiFi has been establised this will
+When all the above is successfully executed and the WiFi has been established this will
 enform the user of the IoT-Intercom and later turn off the screen to save power (this code is not shown in code snippet above)

 ### MQTT
-When the device has established a working WiFi connection and the screen is turned off its constently checking for a MQTT topic.
-MQTT is pub-sub communication which means that some publishers can publish data to a sertent topic that is handled by a MQTT broker that later can be seen by all subscribers.
-This IoT-Intercom will akt as booth subsriber and publisher.
-Firstly it acts as a subsriber to check for a message to the deivce which is being sent from Node-RED.
+When the device has established a working WiFi connection and the screen is turned off its constantly checking for a MQTT topic.
+MQTT is pub-sub communication which means that some publishers can publish data to a certaint topic that is handled by a MQTT broker that later can be seen by all subscribers.
+This IoT-Intercom will akt as booth subscriber and publisher.
+Firstly it acts as a subscriber to check for a message to the device which is being sent from Node-RED.
 To choose that topic to look for this is set with parameters below.
 In this project a topic called notification will be used.

 ```
 # MQTT parameters